 One strike against Thinkorswim are its higher commissions compared to other brokerage accounts: $6.95/trade, $49.99 per transaction for mutual funds, options are $6.95 plus $0.75 per contract.

-According to the Stash website, ETFs make up the majority of the investments currently available on Stash.
+Stash offers +3,000 ETFs and individual stocks and the ETFs are renamed so that they are more novice friendly.
 ETF stands for Exchange-Traded Funds.
 An ETF is a basket of investments (for example: stocks and bonds) bundled into funds that are traded on an exchange.
+At Stash, for example, you can find ETFs such as “Match The Market”, “Combat Carbon”, and “Women Who Lead”.2

 Too Many Choices?